What Happens If You Eat Expired Crab Meat: Risks, Symptoms, and Safety Tips

 2. Spoilage:

 Spoiled crab meat beyond its expiration date may exhibit telltale signs like a putrid odor, slimy texture, or unusual discoloration.
-Consumption of spoiled crab meat can result in food poisoning, ranging from mild stomach discomfort to more serious gastrointestinal issues (USDA).
+Consumption of spoiled crab meat can can increase the likelihood of food poisoning, ranging from mild stomach discomfort to more serious gastrointestinal issues (USDA).

 3. Histamine Poisoning: